AlberTajuelo/polis-doc/upgrade-version-v1-2-2-to-v1-3-0/README.md

 * Remote: Ubuntu 16.04 64 bit.
 * Polis Version: 1.2.1 (Installed using guide from polis-doc).

-Note: Upgrade to v1.2.2 is a mandatory upgrade.
-Remember that v1.2.1 or lower are no longer supported.
+Note: Upgrade to v1.3.0 from v1.2.2 is not a mandatory upgrade.

 ## Upgrade steps